-They say that a "picture is worth a thousand words" so to help you see where orchids can be found growing in the world you can visit the webmap titled: Orchids of the World.
-On the map you will see points that you can click on that will give the number of wild orchid species that can be found in that country, region, state or island along with the number of endemic species.
-In some of the larger countries, such as Canada, United States, Mexico, India, China, Russia and Australia there are totals for both the whole country (in green) and for states or regional areas (in blue) within those countries.
+To help you visualize where orchids can be found a webmap titled: Orchids of the World was developed.
+On the map you can click on a marker that will list the number of wild orchid species that can be found in that country, region, state or island.
+When available it will also include the number of endemic orchid species found there.
+In some of the larger countries, such as Canada, United States, Mexico, India, China, Russia and Australia there are numbers for both the whole country (green markers) and for states or regional areas (blue markers) within those countries.

-To visit the Orchids of the World webmap you will be taken to the ESRI ArcGIS online website.
+To view the Orchids of the World webmap you will be taken to the ESRI ArcGIS online website.
 I believe that you will find this online webmap to be very informative and no doubt surprising as you find out -- Where in the world do orchids grow?
-(Mike Harrington, December 2016)
+(Mike Harrington, December 2018)